-- Beat together the cream cheese and confectioners sugar.
-In a separate small cold bowl, beat the whipping cream until soft peaks form.
+- In a medium mixing bowl, beat the cream cheese, powdered sugar and vanilla together until smooth.
 Add the whipped cream to the cream cheese mixture and beat on low until combined.
-Add additional whipping cream to thin as needed for spreading consistency.
 Top the cake with dollops of icing to resemble the frothy head of a pint of Guinness.

 Here’s a photo taken from the Guinness Storehouse in Dublin Ireland.
 Everybody (of a certain age) gets a free Guinness at the end of the tour.
 Each time we’ve visited the Storehouse, it was early in the day.
 Beer for breakfast – such a great way to start a day of site seeing in Dublin

 Here are a few more wonderfully fun Irish-inspired desserts you might like: